asvd/viewport/README.md

 ===========

-`viewport.js` is a small javascript library which the sections of a page with additional properties reflecting the location of a scrollable viewport relatively to the sections.
+`viewport.js` is a small javascript library which ships the sections of a page with additional properties reflecting the location of a scrollable viewport relatively to the sections.
 A custom scrolling indicator or an interactive navigation menu can then represent the viewport position using these properties.